keyboard_arrow_up

 Mechanical Rating

-The amount of power that a speed reducer can safely manage before the occurrence of overload.
+The maximum amount of power a speed reducer can handle before experiencing overload or potential failure.

 Mounting Position